SmileiPIC/Smilei/doc/Sphinx/Use/namelist.rst

     :default: 0.

     The angle of the laser beam relative to the normal to the injection plane, in radians.

-  .. py:data:: time_envelope

-     Time envelope of the field (not intensity).

 .. rubric:: 5.
 Defining a 3D gaussian wave